ddryden/argm/README.md

 # Installation

+The extension is compatible with PostgreSQL 9.4 and higher.
 To install the extension for your database cluster run the following command:
 ```
 make && sudo make install && make installcheck